icapeli/icapeli-phase_1_project/README_Project_Code.md

 #  Director Criteria

 * Again, I am limiting the data to the last 10 years.
 Therefore, directors who have not made a film in the last 10 years will not appear.
 So, for example, James Cameron would not make the list since he hasn’t made a film since 2009.
-If we included films before 2012, would get many directors who are inactive.
+If we included films before 2012, we would get many directors who are inactive.

 * According to https://www.studiobinder.com/blog/production-budget/, films with budgets below $5 mil. are considered low budget films.
 Only directors of  films with a budget of $5 mil. or above are considered for this query.
 * And yes, this actually does effect the data.
-If I simply only included films with budgets above $5mil. then a few of the top 5 would not be included.
+If I simply only included films with budgets above $5mil. then it actually would efect the data since $5mil. appears the budget for numerous films.
 * Lastly, in order to avoid flashes in the pan, I am only including directors who have made 2 or more films in the last 10 years.

 # Results